radanalyticsio/oshinko-rest/tools/README.md

 example usage:

-    $ ./oshinko-deploy.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage -p myproject
+    $ ./oshinko-deploy.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage -p myproject -u developer

-Running this will deploy oshinko into the project `myproject`, it will expose the webui at `http://myweb.10.16.40.70.xio.io`, and oshinko will use the spark image from `myregistry.com:5000/sparkimage` as the base for deployment.
+Running this will deploy oshinko into the project `myproject` using the `developer` user, it will expose the webui at `http://myweb.10.16.40.70.xio.io`, and oshinko will use the spark image from `myregistry.com:5000/sparkimage` as the base for deployment.